-Walton Creek was first included on the §303(d) list for pathogens in 2016 based on data collected by the Alabama Department of Environmental Management (ADEM) in 2012 at ADEM station WLTB-1.
+Patrick Creek was first included on the §303(d) list for pathogens in 2016 based on data collected by the Alabama Department of Environmental Management (ADEM) in 2014 at ADEM station PATC-1.
 This data, which can be found in Table 3, indicated that the stream was impaired for pathogens (E. coli), which will be the basis for this TMDL.

-In 2020 and 2023, §303(d) sampling studies were performed by ADEM on Walton Creek to further assess the water quality of the impaired stream.
-ADEM collected 22 E. coli samples from Walton Creek at station WLTB-1.
-A review of the general water quality and intensive E. coli studies revealed that the listed segment of Walton Creek was still not meeting the pathogen criteria applicable to its use classification (F&W).
+In 2024, §303(d) sampling studies were performed by ADEM on Patrick Creek to further assess the water quality of the impaired stream.
+ADEM collected seventeen E. coli samples from Patrick Creek at station PATC-1.
+A review of the general water quality and intensive E. coli studies revealed that the listed segment of Patrick Creek was still not meeting the pathogen criteria applicable to its use classification (F&W).

-A mass balance approach was used for calculating the pathogen TMDL for Walton Creek.
+A mass balance approach was used for calculating the pathogen TMDL for Patrick Creek.
 The mass balance approach utilizes the conservation of mass principle.
 The TMDL was calculated using the single sample or geometric mean sample exceedance event that resulted in the highest percent reduction.
-Existing loads were calculated by multiplying the $E.\ coli$ concentrations times the respective in-stream flows and a conversion factor.
-In the same manner as existing loads were calculated, allowable loads were calculated for the single sample $E.\ coli$ target of 268.2 colonies/100 ml (298 colonies/100 ml - 10% Margin of Safety) and geometric mean $E.\ coli$ target of 113.4 colonies/100 ml (126 colonies/100 ml - 10% Margin of Safety).
-In this case, it was determined that the highest percent reduction was calculated from a single sample maximum $E.\ coli$ exceedance at station WLTB-1 (August 13, 2020) with a value of 2419.6 colonies/100 ml.
+Existing loads were calculated by multiplying the E. coli concentrations times the respective in-stream flows and a conversion factor.
+In the same manner as existing loads were calculated for the single sample E. coli target of 268.2 colonies/100 ml (298 colonies/100 ml - 10% Margin of Safety) and geometric mean E. coli target of 113.4 colonies/100 ml (126 colonies/100 ml - 10% Margin of Safety).
+In this case, it was determined that the highest percent reduction was calculated from a single sample E. coli exceedance at station PATC-1 on August 13, 2024, with a value of 2419.6 colonies/100 ml.
 This violation calls for a reduction of 89%.

 Table 1 is a summary of the estimated existing load, allowable load, and percent reduction for the single sample criterion and the geometric mean criterion.
-Table 2 lists the TMDL, defined as the maximum allowable E. coli loading under critical conditions for Walton Creek.
+Table 2 lists the TMDL, defined as the maximum allowable E. coli loading under critical conditions for Patrick Creek.